bregman-arie/devops-exercises/README.md

   * ls - list files and directories.
 You can highlight common flags like -d, -a, -l, ...
   * rm - remove files and directories.
 You should mention -r for recursive removal
   * rmdir - remove directories but you should mention it's possible to use rm for that
-  * grep - print lines that match patterns.
-Could be nice to mention -v, -r, -E flags
   * touch - update timestamps but common usage is to create files
   * whoami - current logged-in user
   * man - reference manuals
-  * nslookup or dig - query nameservers
   * pwd - print working directory
   * df - provides info regarding file system disk space usage
   * file - to find out what kind of a file it is
   * cat - quickly read a file without opening the file, it only displays the file contents
-  * less - view text files larger than a simple output
-  * history - get the history of the commands previously entered
   * cp - make a copy of files and pasting it to a destination
   * mv - moving files and also renaming them
+  * grep - print lines that match patterns.
+Could be nice to mention -v, -r, -E flags
+  * nslookup or dig - query nameservers
   * mkdir - create a directory if it does not exist already
   * find - searching files
   * alias - shorten repetitive long commands for efficient command line usage